Optimizing Talent Pipeline Management for Sustainable Growth

 Why is talent pipeline management important?

 When you build a talent pipeline, you develop relationships with current and prospective employees, even if you are not currently offering a new position.
 It creates a personal connection between you and potential candidates, opening the door for later conversations when new needs arise.
-It also helps you keep track of top talent in your field, avoiding reactive hiring when you need to fill a new role in your organization.
+It also helps you keep track of top talent in your field, so you can avoid reactive hiring when you need to fill a new role in your organization.

 For example, consider that you’re part of a software company, and your team has recently decided to explore artificial intelligence.
 You now need to hire somebody with these skills for a new role on the team.
-If you have an established talent pipeline, you may remember that you spoke with several potential candidates over the last few months with notable artificial intelligence skills.
+If you have an established talent pipeline, you may have already communicated with several potential candidates with notable artificial intelligence skills over the last few months.
 You can pull up relevant files to identify these candidates.
-You also recently launched an artificial intelligence training program, and you know several current employees have taken the training.
+You also recently launched an artificial intelligence training program, and you know several current employees have completed it.

-Instead of needing to fumble and flounder to find new candidates quickly, your talent pipeline has essentially done the “prep work” for you.
-You can feel confident in starting the candidate search with a few vetted, highly qualified candidates with an established interest in your company.
+Rather than struggling to find new candidates quickly, your talent pipeline has effectively completed the preliminary work on your behalf.
+You can feel confident starting the candidate search with a few vetted, highly qualified candidates with an established interest in your company.

 How to develop an effective talent pipeline

-When building a talent pool, you may want a clear idea of the skills to prioritize in your potential candidates.
+When building a talent pool, define the skills to prioritize in your potential candidates.
 To do this, consider your organization's projected short- and long-term needs.
-You may also want to think about your business priorities and what types of skills can help your organization meet its goals in the coming years.
+You may also want to think about your business priorities and the types of skills that can help your organization meet its goals in the coming years.
 Consider questions such as:

 • How do you see your organization expanding?
 What types of skills may this require?